 During a recent drive around a local town, we came across a building site.
-The billboards advertised a new housing development that would consist of eight residential properties.
-Unfortunately, the site attracted our attention for all the wrong reasons.
-What we saw is a prime example of when laws designed to protect trees on development sites are ignored or not correctly applied.
+The billboards advertised a new housing development made up of eight residential properties.
+Unfortunately, the site attracted our attention for all the wrong reasons; what we saw was a prime example of when laws designed to protect trees on development sites are ignored or not correctly applied.

 Development sites and tree legislation

 TPOs are issued by local planning authorities.
 They are designed to safeguard trees that are considered important on public enjoyment, environmental or aesthetic grounds.
-It is illegal to do any of the following to the trees without first gaining permission from the relevant authority:
+Consequently, it is illegal to do any of the following to the trees without gaining permission from the relevant authority:

 In addition to this, trees on development sites are subject to BS5837:2012 legislation.
 These regulations apply to all trees that are affected by construction or demolition.

 Issues on site

-It was immediately clear that the trees were not being properly protected.
-We saw two main issues:
+It was immediately clear that the trees were not being properly protected because:

 The developers had failed to safeguard the trees from damage.
 Erecting heras fencing would have easily solved this problem.

 BS5837 tree surveys

 BS5837 legislation is very clear.
-Before work commences, a professional must carry out an assessment of the risk posed to the trees on site.
+It says that before work starts, a professional must assess the risk posed to the trees on site.
 This must involve a thorough tree survey.
 In addition, it should include:

 an Arboricultural Impact Assessment.

 an Arboricultural Method Statement.

-These surveys are key to ensuring legal, responsible development practices, and should only be undertaken by a qualified arboricultural consultant.
-What we observed at this particular housing development suggested that either:
+These surveys are key to ensuring legal, responsible development practices.
+Due to this, they should only be undertaken by a qualified arboricultural consultant.
+What we observed at this housing development suggested that either:

 a BS5837 survey had not been carried out properly.